kokkonisd/cs-artifact-template/doc/src/example/spellcheck-tool-repo.md

 The _Spellcheck_ approach is implemented here in the form of a Python script, `spellcheck.py`.
 It has an external dependency on another tool, called `similar-word-finder` (found under the directory with the same name).
-Such dependency can be materialized in many ways; for example, if `similar-word-finder` has its own public repository, it can be "linked" to this repository via a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), conveniently pinning its version down to the exact commit ID.
+Such a dependency can be materialized in many ways; for example, if `similar-word-finder` has its own public repository, it can be "linked" to this repository via a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), conveniently pinning its version down to the exact commit ID.